Menu

 -----------Zeichnung----------------------->--------Design------------------------>----------Textildruck ----------

-Aus einer Zeichnung oder Malerei wird ein wirksamer Bildausschnitt gewählt, daraus ein neues Design entwickelt.
-Es wird per Textildruck auf T-Shirts, Sweatshirts, Hoodis, Tassen… gedruckt.
+Aus einer Zeichnung oder Malerei (Erstes Bild) wird ein wirksamer Bildausschnitt gewählt, daraus ein neues Design (Zweites Bild) entwickelt.
+Es wird per Textildruck auf T-Shirts, Sweatshirts, Hoodis, Tassen… gedruckt (Drittes Bild).

 Zu finden sind diese Dinge auf meinem Esty Shop: